lowkey42/lowkey42.github.com/_posts/2021-04-11-data_structure.md

 1. The range of valid values (only positive numbers, only numbers between 0 and 10, ...)
 1. Whether its data should be automatically validated against this range, to detect runtime errors
 1. How the data should react to changes of the mesh (e.g. when an edge is split, should the value for the new vertex be interpolated between the original origin and destination, reset to the initial value, use the min/max of the values, ...?)

+Layers will usually be shared between multiple independent modules, that contain the actual procedural generation code.
+In fact, they are the main way of communication between them.
+Because it would be unpractical to keep all of them synchronized, the system remembers all information about a layer at the time of creation.
+So all later modules that want to access an existing layer only need to pass the first two points from the list above (which are validated against the stored information) and all others will be ignored.

 Because of that we also introduce a new type `Layer_info` to describe what a layer looks like and how it should behave, which can be constructed and then used to retrieve a concrete layer from the `World`: